-This pocket-sized rule book contains the rules for swim meets in articles 101, 102, 103, 201, and 202 in the 2015 USMS Rule Book.
+This pocket-sized rule book contains the rules for swim meets in articles 101, 102, 103, 201, and 202 in the 2019 USMS Rule Book.
 In addition, it contains the "Differences Between USMS and USA Swimming Rules" from Appendix B of the rule book.

-The additional articles and the appendices in the 2015 USMS Rule Book:
+The additional articles and the appendices in the 2019 USMS Rule Book:

-Part 1 Swimming Rules
+- Part 1 Swimming Rules

-- 104 National Championship Meets - 105 Records, Top Ten Times, and All-American Recognition - 106 Health and Safety Regulations for Competition - 107 Facilities Standards - 108 Guidelines for Officiating Swimmers with a Disability in USMS Meets
+- 104 National Championship Meets

+- 105 Records, Top 10 Times, and All-American Recognition

+- 106 Facilities Standards

+- 107 Guidelines for Officiating Swimmers With a Disability in USMS Meets